Theory: Initial Conditions

 \[\begin{equation} -\Sp'(\ts) = \frac12 [\pp+\AA(\ts)]^2 + \Ip = 0. \end{equation}\]

-The second term of the r.h.s. of Eq.
-(9), i.e., the integral, has significant contribution only in the vicinity of the two end points $t_0, \tf$ and the saddle points $\ts$, while the contribution near the two end points cancels out the first term.
+The integral, representing the second term on the right-hand side of Eq.
+(9), contributes significantly only in the neighborhood of the endpoints $t_0$, $\tf$, and the saddle points $\ts$.
+The contributions near the endpoints largely cancel out the first term.
 Therefore, the $M_{\pp}$ is now approximated with the integration around the saddle points:

 \[\begin{equation} M_{\pp} \approx \sum_{\ts} \int_{C_{\ts}} \dd\tau \bk{\pp+\AA(\tau)}{\psi_0} \cdot (-\ii\Sp'(\tau)) \ee^{-\ii\Sp(\tau)}, \end{equation}\]